Traveling and Travel Signatures

-If you travel outside the USA, you will need:
+If you travel outside the U.S., you will need:

-- Valid passport.
-Valid for at least six months from the date you return to the USA.
+- Passport valid for at least six months into the future from the return date

-When traveling to bordering countries, such as Canada, Mexico, or adjacent islands (Caribbean island), you may be eligible to re-enter the USA with an expired J-1 visa.
-Please refer to the Customs and Border Protection website for details.
+If you travel to Canada, Mexico, or certain Caribbean islands for less than 30 days, you may be eligible to re-enter the U.S. with an expired J-1 visa.
+Please refer to the Department of State website for more details prior to traveling.

 If you travel within the U.S., you should carry your passport, I-94, and DS-2019.